MENU

 North India November -February Temperatures are about the same as Japan's autumn and winter.

 The lowest temperature in northern India around January is below 10 degrees Celsius.
 It is warm outside during the daytime, but it is cold inside because Indian buildings are not insulated and have no heating facilities.
-You will need to take good thermal protection.
+You will need to take good warm-up measures.
+Travel clothes are not limited to India, but the basic rule of thumb is to wear layers of clothing that are easy to adjust.

 It suddenly gets hot from late March.